J Felix

 These poems resonated with my Soul.
 How meaningless the world seemed to me.
 It offered nothing that I wanted.
 "Come back, my soul!
 How much longer will you linger in the garden of deceit?" wrote Rumi, the 13th century Sufi poet.
 I had received admission to a top university, but even the promise of a good education did not offer me hope of liberation from this weariness.

-There was a God-sized hole in my heart that could not be filled with a woman, wealth, or the fame and approbation of others.
+There was a God-sized hole in my heart that could not be filled with women, wealth, or the fame and approbation of others.

 Like St. John, I longed for annihilation- not of the body and not of mind- but the end to suffering.
 It comforted me to know I was not alone in this seeing.
 The poets gave words to the longing.